A promise is a promise! Here are some pictures of my new headphones (Sorry for the bad quality of the pictures)

-Sound: Really nice and detailed.
+Sound: Warm and detailed.
 Clear highs and good bass for open headphones.
 Particularly great for the sound of guitars.
 Yamaha says: "Created to convey the authentic sound of every musical instrument."
-And that is what you get with this headphones, they sound pure and real.
-They sound like ' everything is under control '
+And that's pretty much what I felt when I got them, they sound pure and real.

 Soundstage: Very good but as you might know, it could vary quite a bit from track to track.

 Built quality: it's good, nicely made.
-I think for the price there are some other headphones better built, but despite of this, built quality is not a problem here.
+I think there are some sturdier headphones for the price, but despite of this, nothing to complain here.

 Driver Type: Dynamic, open air